reptar/reptar.github.io/docs/variables.md

 title: Variables
 ---

 Every template that is rendered has access to variables when it is rendered.
 The following describes what variables are accessible from a template file.
+They are all accessible within a template via `{{site.title}}` or `{{theme.css}}`, etc.

 ## site